uvmetal/neo-paper/README.md

 you can also set a global background with the `background.png` and a quick edit to `template.html`

 # create wallets from accounts

+This section HAS NOT been ported to Neo Smart Economy.

 ```bash
 node index.js
 ```